Chad-Ballay/chloropleth/googlesheet/README.md

-# Generating a US Chloropleth using Google Sheets
+# Generating a US Choropleth using Google Sheets
 ## Setup
 Get a dataset that is a listing of all 50 states and some numerical value.
 For this example I'm relying on quick pull of state population and Walmart retail sites to calculation the number people per store.